GTDae/asteroids/README.md

 - ~~Add a scoring system~~

-- Mesure the length of the game in hh:mm:ss format.
+- Measure the length of the game in hh:mm:ss format.

 - Implement multiple lives and respawning